-Contractual Obligations 2020 2021 2022 202 3 2024 The reafter Total Commitments to Outsourcers and Other Purchase Obligations \$ 183.8 \$ 116.8 \$ 89.2 \$ 30 0.1 \$ 23.3 \$ 90.9 \$ 534.1
+Contractual Obligations 2020 2021 2022 2 2023 2 2024 Ther reafter Total Commitments to Outsourcers and Other Purchase Obligations \$ 183.8 \$ 116.8 \$ 89.2 \$ 30.1 \$ 23.3 \$ 90.9 \$ 534.1

 The table above excludes pension obligations for which funding requirements are uncertain, excludes long-term contingent liabilities and excludes unrecognized tax benefits.
 Our obligations with respect to pension and postretirement medical benefit plans are described in Note 10 to our consolidated financial statements.
 Our contingent liabilities with respect to legal matters are discussed in Note 8 to our consolidated financial statements.
-Our obligations with respect to senior notes, term loan and credit facilities are discussed in Note 5 to our consolidated financial statements.
+Our obligations with respect to unrecognized tax benefits are discussed in Note 5 to our consolidated financial statements.
 Our obligations with respect to unrecognized tax benefits are discussed in Note 9 to our consolidated financial statements.
-Our obligations with respect to leases are discussed in Note 19.
+Our obligations with respect to 19.